-Advanced Placement and Dual Credit
+Advanced Placement® and Dual Credit

-It is highly recommended that college-bound students enroll in Advanced Placement and Dual Credit in order to prepare for their post-secondary education.
+It is highly recommended that college-bound students enroll in Advanced Placement[®] and Dual Credit in order to prepare for their post-secondary education.

-ADVANCED PLACEMENT
+ADVANCED PLACEMENT®

-Each high school in the Park Hill School District offers numerous Advanced Placement (AP) courses.
-AP courses provide students a rigorous college-level curriculum as defined by the College Entrance Examination Board.
-If students receive a qualifying grade on an AP exam given in May, they may be eligible for advanced placement or course credits at the vast majority of colleges and universities in the world.
+Each high school in the Park Hill School District offers numerous Advanced Placement[©] (AP[©]) courses.
+AP[©] courses provide students a rigorous college-level curriculum as defined by the College Entrance Examination Board.
+If students receive a qualifying grade on an AP[©] exam given in May, they may be eligible for advanced placement or course credits at the vast majority of colleges and universities in the world.
+In addition, Missouri Senate Bill 718 requires in-state public colleges to award credit to students who earn a score of 3 or higher on AP[©] exams.
 The amount of college credit available is determined by the college/university.
-Students enrolled in AP coursework are expected to sit for and make an effort on the corresponding AP Exam in May.
-Additionally, students who complete an AP course will have the course grade weighted.
-To assist students for preparation of the exams, AP teachers offer review sessions prior to testing.
+Students enrolled in AP[©] coursework are expected to sit for and make an effort on the corresponding AP® Exam in May.
+Additionally, students who complete an AP[©] course will have the course grade weighted.
+To assist students for preparation of the exams, AP[©] teachers offer review sessions prior to testing.
 For students opting to take the exam, the College Board has an associated testing fee for each exam, and fee waivers may be available.
-For information on fee waiver eligibility or any information regarding Advanced Placement, students may access www.collegeboard.com, contact their student's counselor, or the AP Coordinator.
+For information on fee waiver eligibility or any information regarding Advanced Placement[©], students may access www.collegeboard.com, contact their student's counselor, or the AP[©] Coordinator.